 A’ Fourth divine speech: covenant (9:1-17)

-In a chiasmus, the focus is on the center statement.
-Therefore, the focus in these verses is “God remembers Noah.”
-That is the hinge upon which this story turns –– the key to understanding Noah’s story.
+In this chiasmus, the focus is on the center statement, “God remembers Noah.”
+That is the hinge upon which this story turns—the key to understanding Noah’s story.

 THE GILGAMESH EPIC:

 Many commentaries on this text mention the Gilgamesh Epic, a Babylonian story similar in some ways to the Genesis flood story.
 They note that the Israelites would have been exposed to this epic during their Babylonian captivity and speculate that the Genesis flood story is based, at least in part, on this Babylonian epic.
 While that is possible, the two stories diverge significantly at a number of points:

 • In the Gilgamesh Epic, the gods set out to destroy humankind, but in the Genesis story God sets out to preserve a remnant (Noah and his family).

 • The Gilgamesh Epic involves many gods, but the Genesis story involves only one.